bugaiov/capwatch/README.md

     $ gem install capwatch
     $ capwatch

 Don't forget to edit `~/.capwatch` with the amount of cryptocurrencies that you hold.
-Also please change the name of the fund. 🤔

 ## Telegram

-If you want to get portfolio notifications on demand to your telegram, you'll need:
+If you want to get portfolio notifications on demand into your telegram, you'll need:

 1. Create a telegram bot via [BotFather](https://core.telegram.org/bots)
 2. Get the bot `token`
 3. Start capwatch with the bot `token` in hand

         $capwatch -e <bot_token>